• Home

 best hiking trails in Sedona, Arizona - from mom- and travel-blogger feathersandstripes.com

 We planned to do one day trip to the Grand Canyon, and all other hiking was local to Sedona.
-Our hiking was mostly the two of us plus E (20 months old) in our kid carrier.
+Our hiking was mostly the two of us plus our daughter (20 months old) in our kid carrier.
 She is perfectly happy in there, though on some trails we let her get out and walk a bit.

-Here are our favorite Sedona hiking trails:
+Here are our favorite Sedona hiking trails with little kids:

 Chapel Rock hike from Little Horse: a long scenic hike.
 You can stop at Chicken Point and go back to the parking lot or continue to Chapel Rock.
 Once you get to Chapel Rock (highly recommend going!), golf carts can bring you up to the top.
 I thought it was slightly dangerous at the top for kids running around, so we just held hands/kept them close.
 Length: About 1.5 hours to Chapel Rock.
 You can walk a shorter route on the roads to get back (about 30 mins) to parking lot vs hiking back.